 Vines are planted about 1.2 to 1.5 metres (4-5 ft.) apart.
 Use a Gripple system to support vines if that is the method to be used.

-Cultivars For The UK
+Grapes For The UK

 Black Hamburgh – a fine dessert variety which can be seen in all its glory as the Great Vine at Hampton Court Palace.
 This one is the oldest vine in existence in the UK certainly.
 The large berries are dark red to purple.
 Very juicy and sweet.
 Can be grown in an unheated greenhouse but likes heat in cold climates.
 All fruit ripens in September onwards.
+Pomona Fruits are a good supplier of this variety.

 Phoenix – a modern white dessert and wine grape. produces a large yellow berries with a fine muscat flavour.
 Shows excellent mildew resistance which is always an issue during we summer seasons.
 An excellent choice for organic growers. ideal too for outdoor growing.
 Fruit ripens in early October.